WRITERS JOINING THE FESTIVAL IN 2025

 Each Workshop will be presented for two hours and will address a variety of topics, genres, skills, and techniques.

-Those seeking to take part in an Intensive Workshop on Friday, June 16th and attend any Workshop on Saturday or Sunday should simply register for the Intensive Workshop of your choice then make your 2-Hour Workshop sections in the appropriate time slots on the Eventbrite Registration Page.
+Those seeking to take part in an Intensive Workshop on Friday, June 8th and attend any Workshop on Saturday or Sunday should simply register for the Intensive Workshop of your choice then make your 2-Hour Workshop sections in the appropriate time slots on the Eventbrite Registration Page.
+The fee for this Intensive Workshop / Workshop combination is $150.

 Please consult the specific Workshop description below for any materials or references required by the Instructor, noted in bold, red print.